matthewhanson/filmdrop-ui/ADRs/adr_config_refactor_11.8.23.md

   "APP_SETTINGS": {
     // settings for each individual nested 'app' "CORE_APPS": {
-      // settings for core apps included with base FD console "SEARCH": {
+      // settings for core apps included with base FD UI "SEARCH": {
         // all settings for search app here
         // this would be all existing console FD-UI search/map settings from old config